rhine59/trk2kml/README.md

 ## Summary

 A simple utility to take track data from the excellent PilotAware device https://pilotaware.com and extract data from the GGPGA records for use in Google Earth projections.
+PilotAware fora are to be found [Here](http://forum.pilotaware.com/index.php).

 Allows you to show where you have been using Google Earth to present the infromation from your PilotAware recorded route as in the example below.